Bashton-Lab/ProCogGraph/README.md

     docker compose -f docker-compose-run.yml up
     ```

     After running the Docker Compose script, three containers are started, one for the Neo4j database, one for the NeoDash dashboard and an Nginx server which serves the iframe visualisations available within the dashboard.
-The database can be accessed by navigating to `http://localhost:7474` in a web browser to access the neo4j browser tool or connecting to ProCogDash via [NeoDash Docker](http://localhost:5005/).
-The compose-run.yml file contains environment variables specifying memory allocation for the Neo4j database, which can be adjusted as necessary for your system.
-Currently, these are set to the recommended values for an 8GB memory system.
+The database can be accessed by navigating to `http://localhost:7474` in a web browser to access the neo4j browser tool or connecting to ProCogDash via [localhost:5005](http://localhost:5005/).
+The compose-run.yml file can be modified to specify memory allocation for the Neo4j database, which can be adjusted as necessary for your system.
+Currently, these are not set by the install script, and so will operate with the memory configured in docker.
+To adjust these parameters add the following lines to the environment section of the compose_run.yaml file:

+    ``` yaml
+      - NEO4J_server_memory_heap_initial__size=3600m
+      - NEO4J_server_memory_heap_max__size=3600m
+      - NEO4J_server_memory_pagecache_size=2g
+      - NEO4J_server_jvm_additional=-XX:+ExitOnOutOfMemoryError
+    ```

 6. Access the dashboard.
 The ProCogDash dashboard is built using NeoDash, a Neo4j plugin.
-The dashboard can be accessed by connecting to a running instance of the database in Docker at [NeoDash Docker](localhost:5005).
+The dashboard can be accessed by connecting to a running instance of the database in Docker at [localhost:5005](localhost:5005).
 The dashboard requires a username and password, which are set to `neo4j` and `procoggraph` by default.

 ## Database Schema